 A few years before our move to Nashville, my husband and I spent some time living and working in Costa Rica.
-I am a hairstylist of 11 years by trade and while there I worked with a friend to start a small nonprofit that has provided cosmetology training to men and women affected by trafficking and prostitution, mostly in the capital city of Costa Rica.
-You're probably thinking, "that has nothing to do with plastic or waste" track with me here..
+I am a hairstylist of 11 years by trade and while there I worked with a friend to start a small nonprofit.
+That nonprofit has provided cosmetology training to men and women affected by trafficking and prostitution, mostly in the capital city of Costa Rica.
+You're probably thinking, "that has nothing to do with plastic or waste."
+Track with me here.

 Living a short time overseas made me aware of how hard the rest of the world works to feed and provide for the U.S. Whether it be food, clothes, goods, etc., we are unbelievably dependent on other countries to sustain our way of life.
 While there, we met palm and banana farm workers who could barely feed their families 3 meals a day.
 They worked long hours for around $20 a day in order to send us cheap bananas and cheap palm oil.